The United States Food and Drug Administration (FDA) controls

 Atmosphere Packaging (MAP) and refrigeration are classified into this category.

 In 1958 Congress created the Food

 Additives Amendment to the Federal Food, Drug and Cosmetic Act.
-The amendment defined food
+One of the items that the amendment covered

 “Any substance the intended use for which results or may reasonably be

 expected to result, directly or indirectly, in its becoming a component or